verbrio/mcp-golang/README.md

 </div>

-# MCP Golang
+# mcp-golang

-MCP golang is an unofficial implementaion of the [Model Context Protocol](https://modelcontextprotocol.io/) in Go.
+mcp-golang is an unofficial implementaion of the [Model Context Protocol](https://modelcontextprotocol.io/) in Go.

 Docs can be found at [https://mcpgolang.com](https://mcpgolang.com)